Plan your journey and what to pack

 Plan your journey with advice on everything from trains to airport transfers.

 Advice on how to get to the University campus is available on our Maps and Travel page.
-It includes sections on road, air, rail, bus and cycle travel.
+It includes sections on road, air, rail, bus and cycle travel, as well as information about accessibility, parking and electric vehicle charging points.
+We will also update the 'travel updates' section of this page (below) if we become aware of temporary disruption that may affect your journey.
+If you are travelling from overseas, find out about how we can help you reach campus in the general guidance and support for international students planning to join Lancaster University.
 We also have a page that gives you more information on commuting to campus.

 Pack smart and be ready for Lancaster with our essential tips.

 Are you planning to live in the University-managed accommodation?
 Our accommodation is fully furnished but you will need to bring some personal items.
 Here is a list of what’s provided, and what we recommend you bring.